Are you aware that your fat-free lean mass is a primary determinant of your energy requirements?

 Why Is This Important?

-• Your body’s energy requirements may plummet if you lose metabolically active lean mass through extended fasting, slashing calories, or the hormonal changes that occur as we age.
+- Your body’s energy requirements may plummet if you lose metabolically active lean mass through extended fasting, calorie reduction, or hormonal changes that occur as you age.

-• While younger people can get away with a lower protein %, it becomes critical to emphasise protein as we age to increase satiety and avoid losing excessive lean mass, which downregulates metabolic rate.
-Resistance training is also helpful to tell your body that you need to keep your muscle rather than use it for fuel.
+- While younger people can get away with a lower protein percentage, it becomes critical to emphasize protein as we age to increase satiety and avoid losing excessive lean mass, which downregulates metabolic rate.
+Resistance training is also helpful in telling your body that you need to keep your muscles rather than use them for fuel.

 Optimiser Data